RenanTrindade1991/Letalidade_policial/README.md

 # Português

-um aplicativo que mostra a letalidade policial no Brasil por raça e a proporção de ocorrências investigadas
+Um aplicativo que mostra a letalidade policial no Brasil por raça e a proporção de ocorrências investigadas

 A app that show the death by police action per race and how much of those ocorrencias was investigated